Transcript – Programme 127: Pain Management & Taking The Sting Out The Tail Of Neuropathic Pain

 Paul Evans: This is Airing Pain, a programme brought to you by Pain Concern, the UK charity providing information and support for those of us living with pain and for those who care for us.
-I’m Paul Evans, and this edition of Airing Pain is funded by the RS MacDonald Charitable Trust.
+I’m Paul Evans, and this edition of Airing Pain is funded by the RS MacDonald Charitable Trust and the Stafford Trust.

 Janet Kerr: If I was to walk around with a grimace on my face of how I truly feel inside, I wouldn’t want to be with me.
 But I’m sitting here and the leg is shaking, but it’s also on fire.

 Dr Kirsty Bannister: Constant pain is a poorly understood and a major unmet need in people with Parkinson’s disease.